ericleasemorgan/reader-workshop/README.md

 These sorts of frequencies are rather meaningless in-and-of-themselves, but they begin to take on additional meaning when they are compared with other collections (study carrels).
 For extra credit, add a different study carrel to your library, and then repeat this exercise against it.
 Then ask yourself, "How are the carrels similar or different?"

-### Questions
+#### Questions

 In the English language, sentences ending in question marks are... questions, more or less.
 The Reader enumerates each and every punctuation mark in each and every sentence of each and every document in a study carrel.
 Thus, it possible to find each question mark which is at the end of every sentence, rebuild the sentences, and output the result.
 Why would you want to output every question in a study carrel?
 Well, what do yo think you will find near questions in a document?
 Answers.
 And everybody seems to be looking for answers.

 This recipe's ingredience include Bash, a program called "parallel", Perl, and the Perl module named "DBI" is also required.
 Here's how to list the questions in a study carrel:

-  1. Open your terminal application and navigate to the root of the workshop directory
+   1. open your terminal application and navigate to the root of the workshop directory
    2. run ./bin/list-questions.sh sans any input to get an idea of what the input is
    3. run ./bin/list-questions.sh homer; the result ought to be a list of questions homer study carrel
    4. identify a question of interest, and use a concordance to find the question in the study carrel
    5. read the text around the location of the question; is there an answer nearby?
    6. go to Step #3 until you get tired
    7. go to Step #3 but this time output the questions from a different study carrel in your library

-### Sentences with given keywords
+#### Sentences with given keywords

 If a word has been denoted as a keyword, then the student, researcher, or scholar will want to read the sentences with the keyword.
 Such sentences and their surroundings will usually allude to the aboutness of a document.
 The ingredients for this recipe include Perl and the Perl module named "DBI".
 This recipe is simple:

-   1. Open your terminal application and navigate to the root of the workshop directory
+   1. open your terminal application and navigate to the root of the workshop directory
    2. run ./bin/keyword2sentences.pl sans any input to get an idea of what the input is
    3. run ./bin/keyword2sentences.pl homer; the result ought to a stream of Sentence
    4. identify a sentence of interest, and use a concordance to find the sentence in the study carrel